-Are you thinking: “Those two laws tell us about the two kingdoms –life and death.
+Are you thinking “Those two laws tell us about citizenship in the two kingdoms: life and death.
 That’s nice, I see what you’re saying.
-But aren’t the others –like the Law of Moses with its Ten Commandments– to show what God wants us to do and how to avoid His anger and disgust?”
+But aren’t the others, like the Law of Moses with its Ten Commandments, to show what God wants us to do and how to avoid His anger and disgust?”

-For those of us who have realized its purpose and are well along on our journey, the Law also contains shadows, or earthly copies, of the divine reality.
-They are pictures painted with words –elaborating the passion that motivated Jesus’ life here on earth, His death for our rebellious ways and His resurrection to give us that new life.
+For those of us who have realized its purpose and are traveling on our journey, that Law also contains shadows, or earthly copies, of the divine reality.
+They are pictures painted with words, elaborating the passion that motivated Jesus’ life here on earth, His death for our rebellious ways and His resurrection to give us that new life.

 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day—things which are a mere shadow of what is to come; but the substance belongs to Christ.
 (Colossians 2:16-17)